 At Lakeside Union School District, teachers will receive training and materials that support the program’s introduction to its schools.
 The Harmony program is being introduced in the district’s pre-school and transitional kindergarten schools.

 The Sanford Harmony program is one of several initiatives that are part of the Sanford Education Center at National University and that address needs in the education and nonprofit sector: The Sanford Institute of Philanthropy is estimated to serve more than 4,300 members of the nonprofit community over the next five years; and the Sanford Inspired Education Programs – Sanford Harmony and Sanford Inspire – are expected to serve up to 50,000 teachers and to reach more than 650,000 Pre-K through 12th grade students by the fifth year of operation.
 Through the Center, National University is building collaborations with schools, universities, community groups and other nonprofits to roll out the initiatives nationwide

 “Through the Sanford Inspired Education Programs, we are collaborating with higher education institutions and schools nationwide to work collectively for the betterment of our society and to support student achievement at all grade levels,” said Dr. Michael R. Cunningham, Chancellor of the National University System and President of National University.
-“These programs, based on the vision of Denny Sanford, will create immediate positive impacts in classrooms and create a firm foundation for more harmonious inter-relationships as well as inspired learning.”
+“These programs will create immediate positive impacts in classrooms and create a firm foundation for more harmonious inter-relationships as well as inspired learning.”

 About National University